StrangeBeeCorp/docs/docs/thehive/installation/installation-methods.md

 # TheHive Installation Methods

-TheHive can be installed in several ways depending on your operating system, deployment preferences, and infrastructure requirements.
+TheHive runs on Linux and can be deployed in several ways depending on your deployment preferences and infrastructure requirements.
 Choose the method that best fits your environment.

 ## :material-debian: Debian / :material-ubuntu: Ubuntu

 Install TheHive on a standalone server using DEB packages on Debian- or Ubuntu-based systems.

-See [Install TheHive on Linux Systems](installation-guide-linux-standalone-server.md) using the **DEB** tab for instructions.
+See [Install TheHive with Packages](installation-guide-linux-standalone-server.md) using the **DEB** tab for instructions.

 ## :material-redhat: RedHat Enterprise Linux / :material-fedora: Fedora

 Install TheHive on a standalone server using RPM packages on RedHat- or Fedora-based systems.

-See [Install TheHive on Linux Systems](installation-guide-linux-standalone-server.md) using the **RPM** tab for instructions.
+See [Install TheHive with Packages](installation-guide-linux-standalone-server.md) using the **RPM** tab for instructions.

 ## :material-folder-zip: ZIP binary packages

 Install TheHive on a standalone server using the ZIP binary package for manual installations or for environments without package managers.

-See [Install TheHive on Linux Systems](installation-guide-linux-standalone-server.md) using the **ZIP binary packages** tab for instructions.
+See [Install TheHive with Packages](installation-guide-linux-standalone-server.md) using the **ZIP binary packages** tab for instructions.

 ## :material-docker: Docker